-A: Yes, all applicants are required to submit official GRE scores directly to the Rackham Graduate School via Educational Testing Service (ETS).
+A: Yes, all applicants are required to submit official GRE scores directly to the University of Michigan via Educational Testing Service (ETS).
 Unofficial copies, photocopies, or faxed copies of score reports cannot be accepted.
 U-M's Institution Code is 1839.

 Q: I am an international student, do I need to submit TOEFL scores?

 A: If you are a non-native English speaker you must demonstrate English proficiency and are required to provide one of following official score reports: